Dorohedoro: Anime

 The Dorohedoro anime series was nominated for the 2021 5th Crunchyroll Anime Awards.
-Lynzee Loveridge from Anime News Network praised the story, animation and characters, calling it "Dorohedoro somehow perfected the balance of mystery, absurd violence, and humor into a single hellishly beautiful package.
+Lynzee Loveridge from Anime News Network praised the story, animation and characters, saying that "Dorohedoro somehow perfected the balance of mystery, absurd violence, and humor into a single hellishly beautiful package.
 The background artistry is a major highlight, especially the scenes around En's mansion and Sorcerer's world where highly detailed minutiae create something both beautiful and frightening.
 Absurdly funny, well-realized characters, a fleshed-out horrific world".
 Thrillists Kambole Campbell wrote: "Dorohedoro hooks viewers with a wild premise and a unique, macabre world, but its staying power is in its cast of charming characters, as well as its numerous detours."